International Ecological Footprint Learning Lab

-The International Ecological Footprint Learning Lab (IEFLL) is a multi-year international partnership designed to address the pressing challenges of the Anthropocene.
-The priorities of this interdisciplinary partnership are to teach, apply, decolonize, and improve upon the measurements of Ecological Footprint and Biocapacity.
+The International Ecological Footprint Learning Lab (IEFLL) partnership is a multi-year international partnership designed to address the pressing challenges of the Anthropocene.
+This interdisciplinary partnership prioritizes teaching, applying, decolonizing, and improving measurements of Ecological Footprint and Biocapacity.

 Training | Research | Practice

-As humanity’s demands for the Earth’s natural resources continue to exceed what the Earth can provide, it is crucial to train a new generation of leaders to have the skills to deeply and equitably engage with big data while also advancing just transitions.
+As humanity’s demand for Earth’s natural resources continues to outstrip what the Earth can provide, it is crucial to train a new generation of leaders with the skills to engage deeply and equitably with big data while advancing just transitions.

-Learn more about the courses and internships that are offered in our comprehensive training program
+Learn more about courses and internships offered in our training program

-Explore what research areas interest our partners and students through our research agenda
+Explore the research interests of our partners and students

 Our Partners

-This partnership brings together international research units, across academic, public, private, and non-profit sectors, to implement a co-created research agenda.
-We have four main partner institutions.
+This partnership brings together international research units across academic, public, private, and non-profit sectors to implement a co-created research agenda.
+Below are the four core institutional partners.

 York University